 Christina LaRosa, MD

-Christina LaRosa, M.D. is a board certified adult psychiatrist and board eligible child and adolescent psychiatrist.
-She recently completed a two year fellowship in field of Child & Adolescent Psychiatry at the University of Michigan here in Ann Arbor.
-Dr. LaRosa developed a strong interest in anxiety disorders and OCD as an undergraduate student at the University of Michigan, where she assisted in clinical research under the mentorship of Dr. Gregory Hanna, a recognized expert in the field of pediatric OCD and anxiety.
-Her work on abnormal error monitoring in pediatric OCD was ultimately published in the Journal of the American Academy of Child and Adolescent Psychiatry, and she went on to receive her medical degree from the Wayne State University School of Medicine in Detroit, MI in 2013.
-Following medical school, she returned to the University of Michigan to complete a post-graduate internship and general psychiatry residency from 2013-2017, where she trained in the Anxiety Disorders Program under the expertise of Dr. James Abelson.
+Dr. LaRosa is double board certified in both General Adult Psychiatry as well as Child and Adolescent Psychiatry.
+She developed a strong interest in anxiety disorders and OCD as an undergraduate student at the University of Michigan, where she assisted in clinical research under the mentorship of Dr. Gregory Hanna, a recognized expert in the field of pediatric OCD and anxiety.
+Her contribution to research on abnormal error monitoring in pediatric OCD was published in the Journal of the American Academy of Child and Adolescent Psychiatry, and she went on to receive her medical degree from the Wayne State University School of Medicine in Detroit, MI.
+Following medical school, she returned to the University of Michigan to complete a post-graduate internship and general psychiatry residency, where she trained in the adult Anxiety Disorders Program under the expertise of Dr. James Abelson.
+She then stayed on to complete a two year fellowship in Child and Adolescent Psychiatry.
 Throughout her fellowship, Dr. LaRosa was once again mentored by Dr. Hanna and spent time researching and presenting on abnormal neural circuitry and neuroanatomical changes related to OCD.
-Although OCD is her main area of interest, Dr. LaRosa has comprehensive expertise in evidence-based assessment and treatment of all disorders seen at our clinic, in addition to a variety of other psychiatric disorders.
+Although OCD is her main area of interest, Dr. LaRosa has comprehensive expertise in evidence-based assessment and treatment of all disorders seen at our clinic, in addition to a variety of other psychiatric disorders in both children and adults.
 Dr. LaRosa is a member of the Anxiety and Depression Association of America (ADAA) as well as the American Academy of Child and Adolescent Psychiatry (AACAP).

 Prospective new clients, please submit the New Client form in the New Clients section of this website.
 For routine matters, current clients can reach Dr LaRosa via their online patient portal.
 Routine messages will generally be returned within two business days.
 For urgent matters, please call 734-368-9691.
 For emergency concerns, please call 911 or go to your nearest emergency room.

 Dr LaRosa does not accept insurance at this time.
 Payment is expected at the time of service.
-If your insurance covers out of network psychiatric medication evaluation and management (most commonly codes 90792 and 99214), we can provide documentation that you can submit to your insurance company for possible reimbursement.
+If your insurance covers out of network therapy, documentation is available for you to submit to your insurance company, HSA, HSP, of FSA for possible reimbursement or proof of treatment.
 Please review questions to ask about your insurance coverage here.
-We are also able to give you a proof of service receipt if you wish to submit it to your Health Savings Plan (HSP/HSA) for reimbursement.